Belles Heures of Jean de France, Duc de Berry: Iconographic Analysis

 The cycle of St. Catherine in the Belles Heures is the first and one of the longest sets of scenes to be depicted.
 Her aristocratic beauty is depicted by the contemporary long hair, slender neck, sloped shoulders, and pale complexion.
 In this image, Catherine is depicted as a scholarly and educated individual.
 She is seated, reading, while there remain a great number of books resting on a stand nearby.
 The stand is significant because Moses is perched upon the top.
 Moses, the representation of the written word, fits well in the scene of St. Catherine studying for the reason that he received the ten commandments upon Mt.
 Sinai where, eventually, St. Catherine was to be buried.
 Furthermore, a chapel was dedicated to Moses in the church of St. Catherine built upon the side of Mt.
 Sinai.

 The text and images are rich with iconographical substance.
 The Belles Heures contains many iconographical events and subjects right alongside liturgical texts that relate to and nearly describe the events occurring in the miniature.
 Such is the case of illumination.
 The miniatures are used to supplement the textual references to Christian faith.
 In order to comprehend the immensity and number of subjects depicted and illuminated in the Belles Heures, one must look at the manuscript (or a facsimile thereof) itself.

-The creation of the Belle Heures occurred before the Renaissance of the late 15th and early 16th century when it moved from Italy to other European states.
 Millard Meiss describes the Belles Heures, and the Très Riches Heures that followed it, are the most impressive group of paintings produced in Europe in the early part of the 15th century.
 The bright colours predate the similar style to emerge from Italy closer to the middle of the 15th century.
 Luminous colours used in the Belles Heures entered the mainstream of 15th-century paintings.
 Not long after its creation, colour began to fade in importance and dark hues and shadowing began to emerge in the late 15th century.
 Thus, the Belles Heures was one of the last few manuscripts to be coloured in this manner.